Progress towards the two-thirds conjecture on locating-total dominating sets: Cobipartite graphs

 \section{Cobipartite graphs}

 We now prove a stronger variant of the bound of Conjecture~\ref{conj}, whose proof is a refinement of a similar proof for the (non-total) locating-domination number from~\cite{Heia}.
-The bound is tight for \emph{complements of half-graphs}, which are graphs made from two cliques of the same size~\cite[Definition~5]{Heia} and whose locating(-total) domination number is equal to $\frac{n}{2}$.
+For our next result, we make use of the following result due to Bondy~\cite{B72}.